amrvac/amrvac/doc/features.md

 With the finite volume methods, second order accurate explicit time integration can be obtained by predictor-corrector and multistep Runge-Kutta type discretizations.
+See [time_discretization](time_discretization.md).
 In finite differences, the overall accuracy can go up to fourth order using the appropriate temporal discretizations.
 The more important ones are: